bloomberg/memray/docs/exercise_1.rst

 =====

-This first lesson's focus is to familiarise you with the methods and tools we will be using for the rest of the labs.
+This first lesson's focus is to familiarise you with the methods and tools we will be using for the rest of the exercises.
 By the end of it, you should understand:

 - Basic integration of memray with pytest
 - How to run a python script with memray